Last Days to Claim Free Tickets!

 St. Rose Priory: The birthplace of the Dominicans in the United States.

 Sisters of Loretto: The first American sisterhood founded by Fr.
 Charles Nerinckx.
 The campus has a lake, the grave of Fr.
 Nerinckx, the home of the first priest ordained in the USA, Fr.
-Badin, and a musuem.
+Badin, and a museum.

 Oscar Getz Museum of Bourbon History: This museum, in the wonderful Spalding Hall, has all of the bourbon artifacts you could want to see and learn about.
 It features multiple exhibits.
 Entry is free.